openenclave/openenclave/new_platforms/docs/grapeboard.md

 ## Building the Open Enclave SDK

 Once you have your Grapeboard up and running, you can now use it to run your ARM TrustZone TAs built with the Open Enclave SDK.
-If you haven't already, you need to build the Host and TAs on a Linux Host:
+If you haven't already, you need to build the host apps and TAs on a Linux Host:

 * [Building a Open Enclave TrustZone TA on Linux](linux_arm_dev.md)
 * [Running a SampleClient on the Grapeboard](sample_sockets.md#grapeboard)